MicrosoftDocs/Viva/Viva/glint/setup/360-overview.md

 # Viva Glint 360 feedback program overview

-The Microsoft Viva Glint 360 feedback program and process gives insight into a manager's strengths and opportunities with a specific, long-term focus on improvement.
+The Microsoft Viva Glint 360 feedback program and process give insight into a manager's strengths and opportunities with a specific, long-term focus on improvement.

 ## 360 feedback process